zerocinque/LessonSite/README.md

 # LessonSite
-The final test of a PHP course
+The final test of a PHP course (duration 6 hours)